frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/index.md

 To get an ERP implementation right, the implementor needs to set aside time and perform the implementation with dedication.
 Usually, this is not your post work side project you spare a couple of hours on.

+You'll find the global configuration options here, for module-wise setup, visit the respective modules.

 ## 1. Topics

 ##### 1.1 Basic Setup